An eight day vacation discovering the wanderlust of God.

 Day 6: BELIEVE YOU CAN DO ALL THINGS THROUGH CHRIST Php 4:13

-Jesus asked Philip where could they buy bread to give the people something to eat.
+Jesus asked Philip where to buy bread to give the people something to eat.
 Philip told Jesus that it would be too expensive to feed the crowd.
 Andrew then informed Jesus of the crowd’s meager inventory of five loaves of bread and two fish.
 Jesus then directed the disciples to prepare the people for the meal.
 He not only multiplied what they had but after satisfying everyone, twelve basketfuls of bread were gathered Jn 6:5-13.

 We may feel inadequate to do God’s will, but Jesus is more than sufficient and He prefers to use weak and inadequate servants 2 Co 3:5; 1 Co 1:27; 2 Co 12:10.
 God’s name El Shaddai means God Almighty, the All-Sufficient One, the God of the Mountain who protected His people from their enemies.